Tax Software for Small Business: TurboTax vs H&R Block vs FreeTaxUSA

 From a cybersecurity perspective:

-2. Use a unique, strong password for your tax software account.
+- Use a unique, strong password for your tax software account.
 Do not reuse passwords from other services.
-Consider a password manager like 1Password or Bitwarden.
+Store credentials in a password manager like 1Password or Bitwarden.

-5. Download and securely store your returns locally after filing.
-Don't rely solely on the software provider's cloud storage.
+- Download and securely store your returns locally after filing.
+Keep a copy in an encrypted document vault — don't rely solely on the software provider's cloud storage.

 Privacy Policies